ucd-os-pistachio-s18/msl-clang-001/README.md

 We were required to implement a binary search tree using recursive methods.

 ##### ALGORITHMS:

 The input file(s) are tokenized into words by reading the file one character at a time.
 Every letter is added to a buffer, and when the character read from the file is not a letter, the resultant word is sent to the tree where it is then inserted into a node.
-If the word already existed in the tree, then that word node's instance count is incremented.
+The buffer is then cleared to allow the next word to be stored.
+If the word already existed in the tree using a recursive search, then that word node's instance count is incremented.
+Unfortunately we were not able to accomplish this goal.

-##### ETC.:

-Our instructor was not willing to consider any extension for the deadline of this particular project.
-We believe that we by far have completed more of the assigned goals for this project than the majority of the class.
-We also believe that the majority of the class had not started any attempt to work on this project by the time the assignment was due.